KQM-git/TCL/characters/hydro/tartaglia.md

 If Tartaglia is in Foul Legacy Raging Tide’s Melee Stance: Triggers Riptide Slash against opponents on the field affected by Riptide every 4s, otherwise, triggers Riptide Flash.

 * This constellation effect is not subject to the ICD’s that would typically apply to these two effects, nor do they have any effect on those regular time intervals.
-* All of Riptide effects triggered by C4 do not snapshot
+* All of Riptide effects triggered by C4 do not snapshot.
+* All of Riptide effects triggered by C4 are considered Normal Attack DMG.
 {% endtab %}

 {% tab title="C5" %}